-One of the most basic and commonly used feature in the Windows operating system is the copy and paste feature that helps users accomplish task in a faster and easier way.
+One of the most basic and commonly used features in the Windows operating system is the copy and paste feature that helps users accomplish tasks in a faster and easier way.
 However, if you notice that it’s not working properly for some reason, then this post might be of help as it will provide you with options you can check out to resolve the problem.

 Option 1 – Try to restart the rdpclip.exe and the explorer.exe processes

 The first thing you can do to resolve the problem is to restart certain processes namely, the rdpclip.exe process and the explorer.exe process via Task Manager.

 First, right-click on your Taskbar and select the Task Manager.

 Next, look for the rdpclip.exe process and right-click on it, and select the End process option.

 After that, click on the File tab > Run new task and then type “rdpclip.exe” and tap Enter.